weaviate-tutorials/DEMO-semantic-search-podcast/README.md

 ## Setup
 ### Weaviate is not installed:
 Refer to the instructions [here](https://weaviate.io/developers/weaviate/installation).
-You will need to clone and run it on your computer using docker.
+To summarize, start or create a virtual environment, clone the git repository and run the .yaml file using docker.

 ### Weaviate is already installed:
-You only need to install the Weaviate client using “pip install weaviate_client==3.24.1” in your terminal.
+Ensure that you have the Weaviate client using “pip install weaviate_client==3.24.1” in your terminal.

 ## Steps
 1. Fork and clone this repository using git clone in your terminal.